 - GUI: UEFI provides a more intuitive graphical user interface that you may navigate with a mouse and keyboard, unlike BIOS.

-Another advantage of UEFI is that an industry-wide interface forum maintains it and it is more manufacturer-agnostic than BIOS.
+Another advantage of UEFI is that an industry-wide interface forum maintains it and is more manufacturer-agnostic than BIOS.

 Why Choose BIOS?

 Some reasons a user may choose Legacy BIOS instead of UEFI include:

 - BIOS is ideal if you don’t require fine control over how your computer operates.